-Dr. Paul Wallace has been Director of the RPCI’s Flow & Image Cytometry Shared Resource since 2003.
+Dr. Paul Wallace has been Director of Roswell Park’s Flow & Image Cytometry Shared Resource since 2003.
 He is a Member of the Pathology and Cancer Prevention and Immunology Graduate Programs, an Associate Professor in the Department of Pathology and the Department of Biotechnical and Clinical Laboratory Sciences at the University at Buffalo, Buffalo, NY.
-He is the President of International Society for Advancement of Cytometry (ISAC), a scientific society with over 1,700 members.
+He served from 2018-2020 as President of International Society for Advancement of Cytometry (ISAC), a scientific society with over 1,700 members.

 He is an Associate Editorial for Clinical Cytometry, and on the editorial boards of Current Protocols in Cytometry and Immunological Investigations.
 He is internationally recognized for his commitment to flow cytometric education and has been a member of ISAC’s Educational Task Force/Committee since its inception in 2006 and of the ICCS Education committee since 2003.
 He is a consultant with ASCP and CDC’s PETFAR (U.S. President's Emergency Plan for AIDS Relief), for which he has developed and presented training programs for the diagnosis and treatment of HIV.
 Since 1994 he has been on the faculty of the Bowdoin/New Mexico Annual Course in Methods and Applications of Cytometry and since 2013 a member of the Clinical Cytometry Educational Network's organizing committee.